leopoldguyot/.dotfiles/help.md

 - lsp-config: manage the comunication between lsp and neovim.
 Each installed lsp need to be setup in the configuration of lsp-config
 - none-ls: null-ls clone, manage linters and formatters.
     - There are builtin tools: proselint, spell, actionlint, checkmake, clazy, cmake_lint, format_r, styler (note that a formater is already present in the base lsp)

+## Todo:

+- hidden files in oil
+- hidden files in telescope